salabs/Epimetheus/CONTRIBUTING.md

 for settings.

 ## Release strategy
-Project uses semantic versioning, and all the pull requests are first created in to `develop` branch.
+Project uses semantic versioning, and all the pull requests are first created in to `develop` branch. `develop` is our trunk branch and can be considered the bleeding edge. `master` branch is for our stable semantically versioned releases.
 Releases are done regularly when there are new commits in the development branch.
 The releases are done with a merge commit that has release version numbering in semantic order (Major, Minor, Patch) (Semantic versioning: <https://semver.org/>)

 ![image](./release_strategy.png)